 March 7, 2018 | by Rusty Aceves

 More than ever, monstrously talented young women are rising through the ranks of jazz instrumentalists, challenging the male-dominated status quo.
-In March 2016 we posted a list of eight rising stars that included a pair of artists performing this month, trombonist and vocalist Natalie Cressman (performing 3/10) and trumpeter Bria Skonberg (performing 3/11).
+In March 2016 we posted a list of eight rising stars that included the likes of trombonist and vocalist Natalie Cressman, trumpeter Bria Skonberg, and saxophonist Melissa Aldana.
 In recognition of Women’s History Month 2018, we’ve assembled a new list that spotlights more of the many young masters making waves today.

 Yissy García - Cuban-born drummer and composer García grew up immersed in the music as the daughter of founding Irakere percussionist Bernardo García.
 She performed as a soloist with the National Symphonic Orchestra of Cuba at age 15, and has shared the stage with Esperanza Spalding, Roy Hargrove, and Dave Matthews.
 A master of Afro-Cuban jazz and rock styles, she is a respected educator and and currently leads her own band Bandancha.
 García performs on 8/3 as part of SFJAZZ Summer Sessions 2018.

 Sasha Berliner - A gifted vibraphonist, composer, and social activist, Berliner is a San Francisco native who began on drums at eight and attended the Oakland School for the Arts before becoming a two-year member of the SFJAZZ High School All-Stars Orchestra.
 Currently a student of Stefon Harris and Matt Wilson at the New School in New York, Berliner has worked with Beck, Vijay Iyer, Terri Lyne Carrington, Ravi Coltrane, and Jane Ira Bloom, and will release her full-length debut album, Azalea, in 2018, before bringing her own band to SFJAZZ's Joe Henderson Lab on April 26, 2019.

 Yazz Ahmed - British-Bahraini trumpeter Ahmed has collaborated with artists including Radiohead and Lee “Scratch” Perry, and has created a personal approach born of her Middle Eastern roots and British upbringing described as “psychedelic Arabic jazz.”
 Originally inspired by her jazz musician grandfather, she has become a major voice in the exploding London jazz scene that includes Shabaka Hutchings, Sons of Kemet, and Yussef Kamaal, releasing her second album, La Saboteuse, last year.